RigoBlock/RBIPs/RBIPs/RBIP4.md

 ## Simple Summary

+Upgrade proof of performance to reward provable performance.

+## Abstract

 The proposed improvement slashes the reward based on the amount of GRG tokens a pool operator holds.
 This has the dual effect of making it exponentially difficult to cheat the system and of creating an incentive for holding/accumulating GRGs.

-## Abstract

 ## Motivation